varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Workers.md

 ```

 > [!NOTE]
-> Do not worry about the `Transferables` parameter for now.
-Transferable objects are a somewhat niche,
+> Do not worry about the `Attachments` parameter for now.
+This allow you to include additional values that the browser
-> performance-related feature, and they will be discussed later.
-It is not expected that a majority of workers will
+> supports transferring into and out of workers directly, which can in some cases be a huge performance improvement over
+> including these values in your input/output objects, which would require serializing intermediate values into a
-> require them.
+> string.

 ### I/O serialization